eckebusch/check_hdsentinel/README.md

 Powershell script for [CheckMK](https://checkmk.com/) to use [Hard Disk Sentinel](https://www.hdsentinel.com/) Hard Disk/Solid State Disk information for monitoring.
 *This script is for Windows Operating Systems only - sorry ;)*

-This powershell script parses the HDSentinel.xml file, which is created and periodically updated by the <ins>registered</ins> PRO version of **Hard Disk Sentinel**.
+This script parses the HDSentinel.xml file, which is created and periodically updated by the <ins>registered</ins> PRO version of **Hard Disk Sentinel**.
 It iterates through the XML file and searches for all disks with usable information.
 Then it produces CheckMK compatible output - one line per disk.
 It searches for the XML in the default (installation) folder of HDSentinel: `C:\Program Files (x86)\Hard Disk Sentinel\HDSentinel.xml`